 The Festspielhaus and the Kunsthaus are characterized by steel, glass and concrete.
 But the fact that the emphasis on sustainability does not end with timber buildings is evidenced by the opera events in the Festspielhaus and the productions of the Bregenz Festival on the Lake Stage: here the guests are served organic, seasonal products, such as some of the many varieties of cheese from the region.

-Architecture, nature and Vorarlberg Gemütlichkeit Of course, no discussion of Vorarlberg’s architecture would be complete without mentioning its religious buildings, especially when they are as outstanding as the Rankweil Basilica.
-This imposing medieval church castle stands on a hill like a huge monument watching over the surrounding villages.
-The view from here is stupendous – as is the regional cuisine.
-The local inns offer an array of culinary specialities in an ambience replete with Austrian Gemütlichkeit.
+Of course, no discussion of Vorarlberg’s architecture would be complete without mentioning its religious buildings, especially when they are as outstanding as the Rankweil Basilica.
+This imposing medieval pilgrimage church stands on a hill like a huge monument watching over the surrounding villages.
+The view from here is impressive – as is the regional cuisine.
+The local inns offer an array of culinary specialties in an ambiance complete with Austrian Gemütlichkeit.
 A very typical dish is the so-called Käsdönnala, a kind of a cheese quiche.
 And the locals are proud to point out that a proper Käsdönnala is made solely with organically-produced ingredients.
 After all, not only builders here treat nature with respect, but chefs as well.